Some of the most frequently asked questions about the CHRISTMAS LECTURES ticket ballot.

 Please see the latest information for CHRISTMAS LECTURES events and activities.

-If there are any changes to your name, postal or email address, please contact us to update these details as soon as possible.
+If there are any changes to your name, postal or email address, please contact us to update these details before submitting your ballot application.
 You can update any of your personal details by contacting us at firstname.lastname@example.org or calling us on +44 (0)20 7491 6588.

 Please note that on occasion emails can be directed to your junk or spam folders.
 Please ensure that @ri.ac.uk is added to your list of safe domains.